benpollinger/ginlong2pvouput/README.md

 Uploads a specified pvoutput.log file to pvoutput.org - call it with uploadpvo logs/logfilename

+## Support directory

-The `support` directory contains scripts to support running of the above logging programs, and `crontab` entries to run the scripts.
+Contains scripts to support running of the above, and `crontab` entries to run the scripts.